Respecting children as sovereign, equal members is a step towards recognizing their voices in defining their best interest as participants.

 Essential requirements (please download the Proposal & CV format for submission of your application by clicking here and send the filled copies to this email id firstname.lastname@example.org) Please refer the points below when filling your application:

-- A two-page updated CV
+- A two-page updated CV in the prescribed format

 - A sample of your published or unpublished paper/article or any documentation done on a related theme.